Bertie Blackman

-Beatrice "Bertie" Blackman (born 1982) is an Independent Australian singer, songwriter and guitarist.
+Beatrice "Bertie" Blackman (born 1982) is an Australian singer, songwriter and guitarist.
 She rose to fame in 2004 with her debut album Headway, which came after years of prolific performances around Sydney's inner-city venues, where she developed a dedicated following.

 Early life and influences

 Bertie is the daughter of late, renowned Australian artist Charles Blackman, and grew up in the eastern Sydney suburbs of Bondi and Paddington.
 She attended International Grammar School in Ultimo.
 She began playing African percussion at the age of twelve and guitar at the age of fifteen.

 Career achievements

-Bertie appeared on the Australian music scene in 2004 with the single "Favourite Jeans," taken from her debut album, Headway, (2004) a folk-inspired acoustic album featuring musicians Cameron Deyell, Laurence Pike, and Cameron Undy, and was co-produced by Richard Belkner.
+Bertie appeared on the Australian music scene in 2004 with the single "Favourite Jeans," taken from her debut album, Headway (2004), a folk-inspired acoustic album featuring musicians Cameron Deyell, Laurence Pike, and Cameron Undy, and was co-produced by Richard Belkner.
 This album established her as an Australian headliner alongside contemporaries Something for Kate, Ben Lee and Alex Lloyd.
 She wrote music for Australian films, including the title track to the 2008 production Hey, Hey, It's Esther Blueburger which saw her collaborate with prodigious Australian producer Paul Mac.